Skip Ribbon Commands

 • highlighting scope 3 efforts by including an icon for relevant commitments.

-An updated version of the Company View is provided below.
-The Company View will continue to be refined.
+You can view an updated version of the company view.
+The company view will continue to be refined.

 Design elements for future consideration